nf-core/website/src/content/docs/contributing/modules.md

 git checkout -b <branch>
 ```

-We will use the template provided by nf-core/tools.
+To create the necessary files for nf-test and ensure a smooth transition, we will use the template provided by nf-core/tools.

+Here are the steps to follow:

-- First rename the current module directory to `<module>_old`.
+- Rename the current module directory to `<module>_old` to avoid conflicts with the new module.

 ```bash
 mv modules/nf-core/<tool>/<subtool> modules/nf-core/<tool>/<subtool>_old
 ```

--create a new module with the same name as the old one using nf-core/tools.
+- Create a new module with the same name as the old one using nf-core/tools.

 ```bash
 nf-core modules create <tool>/<subtool>